-The concept of education and its ability to change people's lives cannot be overemphasised.
-For some of us as we stand here today, it is education that has transformed us to who we are today.
+The concept of education and its ability to change people's lives cannot be over emphasised.
+Some of us, as we stand here today it is purely courtesy of education that has transformed us to who we are today.
 I join my colleagues who are testifying that the milk, which the former President Daniel Arap Moi took to primary schools, made a great difference in the lives of the children.
 It was sad when I watched that programme collapse.
 I know what it did to me and many other children in my class.
 I wished it continued to help other children of Kenya.